itszehrakaya/Recurrence-Relations/README.md

-I created this repository with an unstoppable urge while studying discrete mathematics.
+I created this repository with an uncontrollable urge while studying discrete mathematics.
 It'll be updated over time and will be full of fun for me to work on it
 # Recurrence-Relations
 Applications of recurrence relations